CritCatDigiPres/CritCatDigiPres.github.io/README.md

 ### Announcements

-**Call for Participants (10 Nov deadline)**
+**Preserving our Digital Pasts: Stories, Methods, Futures (13 June 2024, University of Southampton)**

-*Working with the project team, participants will explore their digital preservation needs, have access to advisory support, and join a final project workshop.
-The deadline for expressions of interest is Friday 10 November.*
+*This one-day gathering will unite professionals from digital preservation, cultural heritage, and related fields to share experiences, explore preservation methodologies, and envision future collaborations.
+The event, hosted by Digital Preservation Southampton, will feature a mix of talks, panel discussions, and rapid training sessions designed to educate, enlighten, and facilitate networking.*

-*See the [call page](https://critcatdigipres.github.io/2023-09_cohort-call) for further details.*
+*See the [event page](https://critcatdigipres.github.io/2023-09_cohort-call) for further details on how to book your place.*

 ### Project Details